scashnetwork/scash/doc/build-scash.md

 randomxfastmode=1
 ```

+### Main network and Testnet chain

-This configuration option is not required when using `cpuminer-scash` which always mines in fast mode, using 2GB+ per mining thread.
+Mining takes place inside [cpuminer-scash](https://github.com/scash-project/cpuminer-scash) which is dedicated mining software that connects to the Scash node and retrieves mining jobs via RPC `getblocktemplate`.
+The 'randomxfastmode' configuration option is not required for the Scash node, since mining occurs inside `cpuminer-scash` which always runs in fast mode.

+### Mining Pools

+Third-party software exists for mining at pools.

 Getting Help